Bootstrapping data arrays of arbitrary order: Appendix: Proofs

 Writing $w\in[u,v]$ for $u\subseteq w\subseteq v$,

 For the other parts of $\gamma_u$, we use quantities $\theta$ that satisfy bounds $0\le\theta\le1$.
 There are several such quantities, distinguished by subscripts, and defined at their first appearance.
-First, we have the bounds
+First, we have the bounds Next, for $u\ne\varnothing$,